Yejashi/obsidianNotes/Research/My Papers/Compiler Paper 2025 PACT/RAJA vs Native - HIP.md

 Polybench_ADI exhibits the largest performance degradation in our study (+52.4% at O2), and its IR profile is qualitatively distinct from the other Polybench kernels.
 The key to understanding this case lies in ADI's algorithmic structure: each sweep performs a sequential recurrence where the output of iteration $i$ feeds directly into iteration $i+1$.

+In the Native variant, the compiler recognizes this recurrence and implements store-to-load forwarding: the value stored at iteration $i$ is kept in a register and forwarded directly to the load at iteration $i+1$, avoiding a round-trip to memory.
+This is reflected in the IR by the presence of PHI nodes that carry the recurrent value across loop iterations.